Académie Fratellini, Paris

 After their divorce in 1987 Annie continued to run the circus school and the circus.
 Her daughter Valérie took the role of white faced clown.The circus school worked from a big top at the La Vilette district in Paris.

-Annie Fratellini died on the first of July 1997.
-After her death her brother Paul asked Laurent Gachet to help him to continue and restructure the school.
+After Annie Fratellini’s death on the first of July 1997 her brother Paul asked Laurent Gachet to help him to continue and restructure the school.
 Together they laid the foundations of the academy’s project in 1999.
 After Paul’s death some internal disagreements about the future and the use of the site in Saint-Denis caused Gachet to resign.

 Four points of the star shape stick out of the building, these are part of the building seating arrangements.
 Every point can also be covered from sight by red fabric to reduce seating capacity and make the building feel more intimate.
 The height of the building is 25 meters.